Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	A team is characterized by having a specific number of collaborators, defined by the HRM.
+> Teams are temporary associations of employees who will carry out a set of tasks in one or more green spaces.

->	There are specific skills that serve as criteria for selecting suitable team members.
+>When creating multipurpose teams, the number of members and the set of skills that must be covered are crucial.

 **From the client clarifications:**